Building rigid networks with prestress and selective pruning

-Biological filament networks usually have a mean coordination between 3 and 4 due to a combination of branching points and crosslinks.
-The smaller scaling exponent $\alpha$ for min $E_i$ pruning compared to random pruning means that biologically-relevant coordinations are more easily accessible by min $E_i$ pruning.
-Indeed, we find that values of $z_c \sim 3-4$ require initial prestrains on the order of 1\% for min-$E_i$ pruning, while they require strains of $\gtrsim 10$\% for random pruning.
+where $\alpha \approx 0.5$ for random pruning and $\alpha \approx 0.3$ for min $E_i$ pruning.
+With this scaling, the critical coordination for a network can be predicted from $\Pi_{iso}$ for a given pruning method.
+Since biological filament networks have a mean coordination between 3 and 4 due to a combination of branching points and crosslinks and are rigid, model networks must have $z_c$ in that range.
+Fig.~\ref{fig:stress} shows that stress scales as $\Delta z$ independently of stress type or pruning method, so the isostatic stress $\Pi_{iso}$ can be used as a proxy for the stress throughout the pruning process.
+The smaller scaling exponent $\alpha$ means that biologically-relevant coordinations are more easily accessible by min $E_i$ pruning, requiring tensions up to an order of magnitude smaller than random pruning.